MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSet.AutoUpdate.md

 This property determines whether the existing pages in the publication are added to the navigation bar and if added pages are also updated.
 These pages must be marked with the **AddHyperlinkToWebNavbar** set to **True** or the **WebPageOptions.IncludePageOnNewWebNavigationBars** property set to **True** to be added or updated within the specified **WebNavigationBarSet**.

 Changing this setting does not change the number of items in the bar; it just determines whether new pages are added.
-By setting this value to **False**, it is possible to design specific navigation bars for specific content pages in a website that do not contain all the available hyperlinks in the publication.
+By setting this value to **False**, it is possible to design specific navigation bars for specific content pages in a website that don't contain all the available hyperlinks in the publication.

 The default value is **True**.